A Fast Binary Splitting Approach for Non-Adaptive Learning of Erd\H{o}s--R\'enyi Graphs: Introduction

 One of the central problems in learning theory and combinatorial inference is to recover the structure of an unknown graph from indirect observations.
 In many settings of interest, edges are not observed directly; instead, one has access to a query mechanism.
 In this paper, we focus on the case that we can query subsets of vertices and learn whether at least one edge is present among them.
 We refer to this task as \emph{graph learning via edge-detecting queries}.
 This problem arises in applications such as identifying which chemicals react with each other using tests that only detect whether any reaction occurs~\cite{bouvel2005combinatorial}, and it is closely related to the widely studied group testing problem \cite{aldridge2019group}.

 The objective is to design a testing–decoding scheme that minimizes the number of queries while ensuring efficient recovery.
+Here, a testing–decoding scheme consists of both the test design (i.e., the collection of query subsets) and the decoder that reconstructs the graph from the observed test outcomes.
 Two testing models are commonly considered.
 In the \emph{adaptive} setting, queries are issued in rounds and may be chosen based on previously observed outcomes; at each round, the next query is selected as a function of the outcomes so far until sufficient information has been accumulated for reconstruction.
-In this setting, the problem is well understood~\cite{johann2002group}, and can be solved using $\bigO(k \log n)$ queries for arbitrary graphs with \(n\) nodes and \(k\) edges.
+In this setting, the problem is well understood~\cite{johann2002group}, and can be solved using $\bigO(k \log n)$ queries for arbitrary graphs with \(n\) vertices and \(k\) edges.
 In the \emph{non\mbox{-}adaptive} setting, all query subsets are fixed in advance and evaluated in a single batch, with no dependence on intermediate outcomes.
-An impossibility result~\cite{abasi2019learning} shows that, in the worst case over graphs with a bounded number of edges, significantly more non\mbox{-}adaptive tests are required: Any non\mbox{-}adaptive scheme that identifies arbitrary graphs with \(n\) nodes and \(k\) edges must use at least \(\Omega \big(\min\{k^2\log n,\,n^2\}\big)\) tests, even under a small-error criterion.
+An impossibility result~\cite{abasi2019learning} shows that, in the worst case over graphs with a bounded number of edges, significantly more non\mbox{-}adaptive tests are required: Any non\mbox{-}adaptive scheme that identifies arbitrary graphs with \(n\) vertices and \(k\) edges must use at least \(\Omega \big(\min\{k^2\log n,\,n^2\}\big)\) tests, even under a small-error criterion.

 To circumvent the difficulty of worst-case graphs, a natural starting point is to study the Erd\"os–R\'enyi random graph model \(\ER(n,q)\), in which each possible edge appears independently with probability \(q\).
 Under this model, prior work~\cite{li2019learning} in the non\mbox{-}adaptive setting presents several designs that achieve asymptotically vanishing error with \(\bigO(\kb\log n)\) tests (where \(\kb = q \binom{n}{2}\) is the expected number of edges), but with decoding time that is not sublinear in \(n\) (e.g., \(\bigO(n^{2}\,\kb\log n)\)).
 Moreover, a general converse shows that any non\mbox{-}adaptive test design achieving asymptotically vanishing error must use at least \(\Omega \big(\kb\log (n^{2}/\kb)\big)\) tests, implying that the \(\bigO(\kb\log n)\) scaling is information-theoretically optimal in most regimes of \(\kb\).
 The same work also introduces a testing–decoding scheme based on the GROTESQUE algorithm from group testing~\cite{cai2017efficient}, achieving sublinear decoding time \(\bigO \big(\kb\log^{2}\kb+\kb\log n\big)\), but this comes at the expense of requiring \(\bigO \big(\kb\log \kb \cdot \log^{2} n\big)\) tests.